A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data: Statistical Learning Methods

+In addition to the supervised learning methods described in the previous sections, we considered exploring data using unsupervised learning methods, especially clustering analysis.
+Since we had the true class labels for our data (OSA or no OSA), we used these to determine parameters for our methods, and to choose labels for clusters that give the higher accuracy.
+In the real world, the clinician/statistician would not have this luxury, and would have to analyze the two clusters produced by the methods to decide which label (OSA or no OSA) applies to each.
+We however take advantage of the known diagnosis to provide evaluation measures comparing the performance of our clustering methods in the best case scenario (best choice of parameters and label permutation).

-To cluster the survey respondents in the "patient" and "control" classes, we applied four different approaches: (1) Density-based spatial clustering of applications with noise (DBSCAN) \cite{ester1996density}, (2) Spectral clustering \cite{von2007tutorial}, (3) Continuous k-Nearest Neighbor approach (CkNN) \cite{berry}, and (4) Cut-Cluster-Classify (CCC) \cite{vazquez2018}.
-The tuning of each method's parameters was done comparing the clustering F-score (harmonic mean of precision and sensitivity), i.e., the optimal parameters were chosen by which gave the highest F-score measure.
+To cluster the survey respondents, we applied five different clustering approaches: \begin{enumerate} \item Density-based spatial clustering of applications with noise (DBSCAN) \cite{ester1996density} \item Cut-Cluster-Classify~(CCC) \cite{vazquez2018} \item Spectral clustering \cite{von2007tutorial} \item Continuous k-Nearest Neighbour approach (CkNN) \cite{berry} \item Thresholding density using $q_k$ (see subsection \ref{thresh}) \end{enumerate} Among these five clustering approaches, DBSCAN and CCC are density-based clustering methods, while spectral clustering and CkNN are graph-based clustering methods.
+The tuning of each method's parameters was done by comparing the F1-score (also known as the Dice coefficient), i.e., choosing parameters that gave the highest F1-score measure.